 The first few lines of the code initialize the simulation library.
 The purpose of cStaticFlag is to set a global variable to true for the duration of the main() function, to help the simulation library handle exceptions correctly in extreme cases.
-ExecuteOnStartup::executeAll() does various startup tasks such as building registration tables out of the Define\Module(), Register\Class() and similar entries throughout the code.
-SimTime::setScaleExp(-12) sets simulation time resolution to picoseconds; other values can be used as well, but it is mandatory to choose one.
+ExecuteOnStartup::executeAll() performs various startup tasks such as, building registration tables out of the Define_Module(), Register_Class() and similar entries throughout the code.
+SimTime::setScaleExp(-12) sets the simulation time resolution to picoseconds; other values can be used as well, but it is mandatory to choose one.